Markie3110/Advanced_Robot_Programming-Assignment_1/README.md

 2. Download the .zip from Github<br>
 In a browser go to the repository on Github and download the .zip file availabe in the code dropdown box found at the top right.
 Unzip the file to access the contents.<br><br>
-NOTE: Due to the use of named FIFOs with paths, it is important that the Assignment_1 folder is stored in the root directory of your system.
+**NOTE:** Due to the use of named FIFOs with paths, it is important that the Assignment_1 folder is stored in the root directory of your system.
 There should be no intermediary folders between the root and Assignment_1 folder or else the system will not run.
+The directory the processes are executed in is displayed in the konsole terminal for every process to assist you.

 How to Run